micamash/results-summary-component/README.md

 ### What I learned

 I continued my HTML/CSS practice with this project.
+I also practiced my JavaScript skills, but adding the results data from the data.json file.

 ### Continued development

-I have currently hard coded in the data.
-I plan on returning to this project and using the .json file to create the results dynamically.
+I am looking forward to improving my HTML semantics and accessibility skills as well as improving my JavaScript skills.

 ## Author